 - A Willingness to Keep a Watchful Eye.
 When investing in pure-play stocks, investors should be dedicated to paying attention to what’s going on.
 In particular, investors should read every press release and quarterly earnings report and thoughtfully consider how the news will affect the company’s bottom line in the long run.
 Because pure-play companies can’t fall back on diversified revenue streams, it’s important that investors in them make sure they’re on the right track with their main product line.

 Pure-play stocks attract many newcomers to the world of investing because of the simplicity involved in analyzing these opportunities.
 However, simple analysis doesn’t always equate to a big win in the stock market.

 It takes a specific type of investor to be successful when investing in pure plays.
 You must understand the risks, be diligent in your research, and be ready to act decisively in the face of changing circumstances to cut losses or save profits.

 While investing in any stock is not for the faint of heart, investing in pure-play stocks can become trickier than it seems over time.
 With that said, if you do decide to try your hand in the pure-play space, make sure to do your research.

 Also, never dive into a new investing concept headfirst.
-Set aside a small percentage of your investing capital, and use it to try your hand in the world of pure plays.
-If it works out for you, you always have the opportunity to adjust your portfolio for more pure-play moves in the future.
+Set aside a small percentage of your investing capital, and use it to try your hand with this category of stock.
+If it works out for you, you always have the opportunity to adjust your portfolio to dedicate more of your assets to these stocks in the future.
 However, if it doesn’t, you haven’t risked enough of your portfolio to lead to substantial losses.